BillionArrow/BT-device-battery-checker/README.md

 ```
   Follow the instructions inside the .ps1 file until the problem is fixed.

+4.  (not finished yet) Run the scheduler script to make your device run the files every 15 minutes.

 ## To-do
 - Make a setup script
 - write scripts to add task scheduler entries automatically